 don’t want you looking like an oompa loompa on shoot day!

 in home sessions

 All of the above applies for in home sessions!
-In home sessions are usually more intimate, so the photos will look a lot more comfortable and intimate than if you’re showing a little skin!
+In home sessions are usually more intimate, so don't be afraid to shed the layers!
 I'm definitely not saying you need to be naked or anything like that, but most of us walk around without pants on at home anyways.
 I recommend tank tops, shorts, sweaters, and jeans to mix and match!
-Or if you wanna just wear a sweater with undies for a few or have your babe shirtless, then heck yes to that.
+Or if you wanna just wear a sweater with undies for a few, have your babe shirtless, or jump in the tub together for a bubble bath, then heck yes to that!
 I promise I’m not a creep!